-Veiled chameleons are hardy, striking-looking lizards with a tall casques (helmet-like structures) on the tops of their heads.
-The casque is present in both males and females, and aids in steering water that falls onto their heads into their mouths.
-Veiled chameleons have bodies that are banded in shades of green, yellow and brown which adjust to varying shades.
+Veiled chameleons are hardy, striking-looking lizards with tall casques (helmet-like structures) on the tops of their heads.
+The casque is present in both males and females and aids in steering water that falls onto their heads into their mouths.
+Veiled chameleons have bodies that are banded in shades of green, yellow, and brown which adjust to varying shades.

 Names: Veiled chameleon (Chamaeleo calyptratus), Yemen chameleon